Low-cost Sacramento Divorce Lawyer

 Some factors that affect the cost of divorce include:

 - Children – whether the parties agree upon custody and child support

 - Dual income vs single income household

-To help my clients afford divorce I offer a low flat fee for uncontested divorces when the parties have moderate income, few assets and most importantly can work with one another.
-While I can only represent one party in divorce, my flat fee can help agreeable parties save considerable time and expense.
-In all other cases I charge an affordable hourly rate payable by credit card.
+Sometimes parties want to divorce, but don’t understand the process or paperwork.
+To help all my clients afford divorce, I offer a low flat fee for an uncontested divorce (both parties agree on everything).
+The only cases I can take for a flat fee are those in which the parties have low income, few assets, and most importantly can work with one another.
+While I can only represent one party in the divorce, my flat fee can help agreeable parties save considerable time and expense.
+In all other cases, I charge an affordable hourly rate payable by credit card.